anamansari062/superteam-mobile/README.md

    cd superteam-mobile
    ```

-4. **Add Your Resource or Project**: Inside the repository, locate the appropriate JSON file (`/Users/anamansari/superteam-mobile/src/routes/learn/data.json` for resources, `/superteam-mobile/src/lib/data.js` for projects) and append your resource or project details following the existing format.
+4. **Add Your Resource or Project**: Inside the repository, locate the appropriate JSON file (`/Users/anamansari/superteam-mobile/src/routes/learn/data.json` for resources, `/superteam-mobile/src/lib/data.js` for projects, `/superteam-mobile/src/lib/sdk.js` for sdks), and append your resource or project details following the existing format.

 5. **Commit and Push Your Changes**: Once you have added your resource or project details, commit your changes and push them to your forked repository:
    ```